tintinno/plugins/README.md

 These are two experimental plugins to the DITA-OT.

-1. Download the latest DITA-OT
+1. Download the latest DITA-OT.

 ```
 wget https://github.com/dita-ot/dita-ot/releases/download/2.4.5/dita-ot-2.4.5.zip